 Want to chase more waterfalls?
 This spot is in Pennsylvania is less than two hours from NYC and provides some of the most stunning views and hikes.
 Escape to nature, and stop in the charming small town Hope, New Jersey on your way back!

 3. Warwick, NY

 Warwick is right in the heart of NY’s stunning Hudson Valley.
-With beautiful parks, farm-to-table brunch, unique boutique and antique shops (say that five times fast!), it’s the perfect little weekend day trip.
+With beautiful parks, farm-to-table brunch, unique boutique and antique shops (say that five times fast!), it’s the perfect little weekend day trip from NYC.
 It’s an hour and a half car ride, or tack on an extra hour to take the bus there from Port Authority.

 Governors Island, the 172-acre lush green island in between Lower Manhattan and Brooklyn, provides the perfect summer getaway in the middle of the city.
 All you have to do is take a ferry from either the Battery Maritime Building in Manhattan or the Red Hook/Atlantic Basin Ferry Terminal in Brooklyn and you’ll be whisked away in no time (just make a reservation in advance).
 Our favorite places?
 Island Oyster and Slide Hill!

 Of course we love NYC’s botanical gardens, but one very under-rated outdoor treasure is the Untermyer Gardens Conservancy.
 Though it’s technically not within the five boroughs, it’s right outside them in Yonkers, NY.
 This stunning green space is overflowing with a wide variety of plants and flowers across 43 acres, and did we mention it’s completely free?
 Grab some lunch while you’re out there and you’ve made a day of it!